Skip to main content

 The Role of Process Practitioner

-• Carries out one or more process activities
+• Carrying out one or more process activities

-• Understands how his or her role adds to value creation
+• Understanding how their role adds to value creation

-• Works with other stakeholders to ensure contributions are effective
+• Working with other stakeholders to ensure contributions are effective

-• Ensures inputs, outputs and interfaces for activities are correct
+• Ensuring inputs, outputs, and interfaces for activities are correct

-Process Practitioners can be internal or external staff, suppliers, consultants - even potentially users and customers.
-They are the "doers" of the process and their activities may cross into multiple groups and multiple processes.
+Process Practitioners can be internal or external staff, suppliers, consultants, and even potentially users and customers.
+They are the "doers" of the process, and their activities may involve collaborating with other teams and the activities of other processes.

 Comments